crispgm/crispgm.com/jekyll/_docs/index.md

 title: Home
 permalink: /index.html
 ---
-I am David Zhang, a.k.a Crisp or Crispgm on the internet.
+I am David Zhang, a.k.a __Crisp__ or __Crispgm__ on the internet.
 I work as a software engineer of web architectures, mainly focus on the LAMP stacks.
 And I am also a fullstack engineer in professional level and have sense of basic UI designs.
-Here is one of [my simple résumé](/resume.html).
+Here is one of [my simple résumé](/resume.html), and a well-designed résumé is working in process.

-In leisure times, photography, coffee and idols are things I greatly appreciate.
+In leisure times, photography and coffee are things I greatly appreciate.
+I am interested in improving productivity with great tools chain and systematic methodology.
+And I go to the theater cheering for my idols with _glo-sticks_ every week.

 Follow me on: